 The Insurance Fraud Division is heavily involved in crime prevention and outreach.
 In December, we hosted a forum for about 70 people in the private sector who are involved in handling cases of potential auto fraud.
 Participants had access to lead prosecutors in our office as well as representatives from other law enforcement agencies.

 Disability and Healthcare Insurance Fraud

 Healthcare fraud unnecessarily increases medical costs for everyone.
-The Disability and Healthcare Insurance Fraud Program investigates and prosecutes fraudulent medical and disability claims and policies including medical providers who fraudulently bill insurance companies, prescription fraud, and identity theft perpetrated to obtain healthcare coverage.
+The Disability and Healthcare Insurance Fraud Program investigates and prosecutes fraudulent medical and disability claims and policies, including medical providers who fraudulently bill insurance companies.

 Life and Annuity Consumer Protection Program